- News & events

 - BS Hons, Health Studies, University of Waterloo

-Lindsay Hedden, PhD, is an Assistant Professor of Learning Health Systems in the Faculty of Health Sciences at Simon Fraser University and is the Assistant Scientific Director of BC’s Academic Health Science Network.
-Her work in primary care focuses specifically on how we can improve access for patients; how we can measure current and predict future supply and demand; and how we can address physician workforce issues, all in the context of a developing learning health system.
+Lindsay Hedden, PhD, is an applied health services researcher and Michael Smith Foundation for Health Research Scholar.
+She is also the Scientific Director of the BC SUPPORT Unit, and a principal investigator for the Health Systems Research Lab.
 As a post-doctoral Health System Impact Fellow, she worked with BC’s Ministry of Health on an improved strategy for physician workforce planning, supporting physician recruitment and retention efforts, and the development and evaluation of new models of primacy care delivery.
 Dr. Hedden completed a previous post-doctoral fellowship with the Centre for Clinical Epidemiology and Evaluation.
 She has a PhD in Population and Public Health, and Master of Science in Epidemiology from the University of British Columbia, and an Honours Bachelor of Science in Health Studies from the University of Waterloo.
 She currently serves as the Treasurer on the Board of Directors for the Justice Emmett Hall Memorial Foundation.
 She joined the Faculty of Health Sciences in 2020.

-Dr. Hedden’s program of research seeks to inform the development of learning health systems with a particular focus on primary care.
-In her doctoral and postdoctoral work, she identified and worked to address gaps in health system data use and data infrastructure, and has studied the impact of those gaps on primary care accessibility and workforce planning.
+Dr. Hedden’s past and current work has involved exploring the drivers of and solutions to the primary care access crisis with a particular focus on communities experiencing marginalization.
+She has also worked to identify and address gaps in health system data use and data infrastructure, and has studied the impact of those gaps on primary care accessibility and workforce planning.
 She has explored, using physician billings, why the availability of community-based primary care has declined, despite substantial increases in the number of primary care physicians per capita.
+Other current work addresses the rapid shift to the use of virtual care, driven by the COVID-19 pandemic; measuring current and predicting future health system capacity and demand; and examining the effects of the increasing corporatization and privatization of primary care on equity, accessibility, and quality of care.
 Her work is grounded in partnerships with the BC Ministry of Health, regional health authorities, health care professionals and patients.

 Current research covers three related areas: